The highs and (mostly) lows of Alexis Sanchez's time at Man United

 Copa hero

-Thankfully, the 2018-19 campaign ended on something of an upswing as Sanchez scored two goals in his first two games at the Copa America, and also netted the winning penalty in the quarterfinal shootout against Colombia.
+Thankfully, the 2018-19 campaign ended on something of an upswing as Sanchez scored a goal in each of his first two games at the Copa America, then netted the winning penalty in the quarterfinal shootout against Colombia.

-Chile went on to finish just outside the medals after losing out to Argentina in the third/fourth-place playoff match.
+Chile went on to finish just outside the medals after losing out to Argentina in the third- vs. fourth-place playoff match.

 Out to Inter

-The following month Sanchez joined Inter on a season-long loan having scored just five goals in 18 months at Old Trafford -- matching the amount of yellow cards he received in a United shirt in the same period.
+The next month, Sanchez joined Inter on a season-long loan having scored just five goals in 18 months at Old Trafford -- matching the amount of yellow cards he received in a United shirt in the same period.

 Sanchez got off to a predictably tumultuous start at the Nerazzurri too, both scoring and getting himself sent off against Sampdoria on his first start for his new club.